Parsa-Rajabi/CPSC-344/docs/syllabus.md

 |   D0E   |  Fridays 14:00-16:00  | ICCS X360 |    CC + Jessica     |            [Jessica] TBD             |

 There will be no workshops or office hours the first week of class (e.g., May 11-15).
 Both workshops and co-working sessions will begin starting May 19.

+More information about the instructor and TAs is available on the [Teaching Team](teaching-team.md) page.

 ## Course Description